When it comes to flowers, their fragrance is one of the most sought-after attributes—along with beautiful blooms, that is.

 The flowers that grow on lily of the valley are small, white, and bell-shaped and produce a sweet scent that is often compared to a perfume—although the flowers came first, of course.

-The lily of the valley flowers grow well in a majority of the United States, specifically USDA hardiness zones two through nine.
+The lily of the valley plant grows well in a majority of the United States, specifically USDA hardiness zones two through nine.
 These flowers are also a perennial, so when cared for properly, you can expect to see them come back year after year.

 Seeing your lily of the valley flowers start to pop back up is a welcomed sign that spring is here.